ListedFit is reader-supported. When you buy through links on our site, we may earn a small commission.

 One of the biggest problems with these shoes is not being able to try them on first.

-Some people have said had they been able to try Nobull shoes on first, they would not have purchased them.
+Some people have said had they been able to try NOBULL shoes on first, they would not have purchased them at all.

-Although some of these have been mentioned throughout this article, it never hurts to reiterate.
-This guide cuts through the bull, no pun intended, and ensures you know what Nobull shoes are really about.
+Although this article does mention some of these, it never hurts to reiterate.
+This guide cuts through the bull, no pun intended and ensures you know what NOBULL shoes are really about.

 Most people have found the pros outweigh the cons.
 Keep in mind that no trainer is going to please every person because everyone and their feet are different.

-You have a lot of options for workout trainers such as Metcons, Nanos and even Converse Chuck Taylors.
+You have a lot of options for workout trainers such as Metcons, Nano X3, and even Converse Chuck Taylors.

-Nobull offers a quality shoe that is comfortable and stylish.
-A couple of things to note such as not having wider fit options and not being able to see the shoe in your hand before buying as these are sold online only could be a big problem for some.
+NOBULL offers a shoe that is comfortable and stylish.
+A couple of things to note such as not having wider fit options and not being able to see the shoe in your hand before buying as these are only sold online only could be a big problem for some.

-They may not be every person’s cup of tea, and people will always question whether these shoes are more style over substance, but they remain a powerful fighter in the industry looking at where they are today and the number of people who are wearing them.
+They may not be every person’s cup of tea, and people will always question whether these shoes are more style over substance, but they still remain a solid option.